Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Subargument Argumentation Frameworks and Structure-sensitive Semantics

 \end{definition}

-The introduction of a subargument relation at the abstract level does not commit to any particular structured argumentation formalism.
-Rather, it isolates structural dependency as a representational component that can be shared across different instantiations.
-At this stage, the framework specifies \emph{where} structural information is located, without yet determining \emph{how} it affects acceptability or defence.
-These issues are addressed in the following section.

-Having introduced a framework in which conflict and structure are represented by distinct relations, we now clarify how this design departs from common abstraction practices in structured argumentation.

-In many structured argumentation formalisms, attacks directed at subarguments are systematically lifted to attacks on the corresponding superarguments ~\cite{ModgilPrakken2014,GarciaSimari2004}.
-When such formalisms are abstracted, this lifting is typically realised by expanding the attack relation, so that all structure-induced interactions are encoded directly into $\mathit{Att}$.
-As a result, the abstract framework no longer distinguishes between attacks targeting a specific component of an argument and attacks targeting the argument as a whole.

-In the present framework, we deliberately refrain from such encodings.
-The attack relation $\mathit{Att}$ is restricted to represent direct conflicts only, without any form of structural propagation.
-Subargument relations are captured separately by $\mathit{Sub}$ and are not derived from attacks.
-This choice ensures that structural dependencies are not prematurely collapsed into the conflict relation.

-Importantly, this separation does not deny that attacks on subarguments may affect the acceptability of superarguments.
-Rather, it postpones the treatment of such effects to the semantic level, where they can be addressed in a principled and transparent manner.
-By keeping conflict and structure independent at the abstract level, the framework preserves the information required to reason about defence and commitment without conflating distinct justificatory roles.

-In summary, conflict and structure are treated as orthogonal dimensions of abstract argumentation.
-This orthogonality provides the foundation for the structure-sensitive notions of defence and admissibility developed in the next section.

-By distinguishing conflict from structure at the representational level, the framework introduced in this section provides the basis for defining structure-sensitive notions of defence and admissibility, which we develop next.
+By separating conflict and structure at the representational level, the framework preserves the information required for reasoning about defence and commitment, and provides the basis for the structure-sensitive notions of defence and admissibility developed next.